ramalho/orablog/forget-the-boxes.rst

 .. image:: Tweedledum-Tweedledee_500x390.png

-Tweedledum and Tweedledee are identical twins.
-Quoting the book: "Alice knew which was which in a moment, because one of them had 'DUM' embroidered on his collar, and the other 'DEE.'"
+Tweedledum and Tweedledee are twins.
+From the book: "Alice knew which was which in a moment, because one of them had 'DUM' embroidered on his collar, and the other 'DEE.'"

 We'll represent them as tuples with the date of birth and a list of their skills::